Solar Eclipse 2022: Know Surya Grahan Timings in Delhi, Mumbai, Kolkata and Other Cities

-The last solar eclipse will take place on Diwali, October 25.
+SOLAR ECLIPSE ON OCTOBER 25, 2022: The last solar eclipse of the year will take place today on October 25.
 It will be a partial eclipse of the sun and in India, it will start in the afternoon.
 The eclipse will also be visible in various parts of Europe, North-east Africa and West Asia.
 For those who are unaware, the phenomenon of the partial solar eclipse is relatable to a solar eclipse, which occurs when the moon passes through the sun and three of them align parallel to each other.

+ALSO READ: Surya Grahan 2022: 5 Zodiac Signs That Are Likely To Gain Wealth During Solar Eclipse

 An annular solar eclipse or partial eclipse is when the sun appears to have a dark shadow on only a small part of its surface.
 The complete ending of the eclipse won’t be visible as it will be followed by sunset.